Rheumatoid Arthritis and Genetics: Is it Hereditary?

 • The Twins Study – Studies on identical twins have shown that if one twin develops RA the other stands a 15% chance of developing the disease as well.
 Compare that to a 4% chance in non-identical twins and a 1 % chance in the general population and the important role genetics play in the development of RA becomes apparent.

 • First Degree Relatives With RA – Studies have also shown that having a direct family member (genetic father, mother, sister, brother) with RA elevates the chances of another family member developing the disease.
-While exact numbers vary from study to study the general consensus is that this elevated risk may be 2 to 3 times the risk within the general population.
+While exact numbers vary from study to study the consensus is that this elevated risk may be 2 to 3 times the risk within the general population.

 • Role of Other Immune System Maladies – It is thought by some researchers that the genes responsible for the development of RA will in time be shown to also play a role in other autoimmune diseases like type 1 diabetes, although it is still too early in the research process to pinpoint specific genes.